himanshunayak-code/CodeAlpha/README.md

 # Codealpha
-Simple E-commerce website using HTMl/css/javascript and backend like framework Django
+Simple E-commerce website using HTMl/css/javascript and backend like framework Express.js